Coastal and offshore rowing: Ireland

 Coastal rowing in Ireland consists of a number of associations from around the coast of Ireland.
 The south west coast covering counties Cork and Kerry has the highest concentration of rowing clubs and is governed by the Coastal Rowing Association (CRA), Rowing Ireland and the South West Coast Yawl Rowing Association (SWCYRA), and the South & Mid Kerry Rowing Board (SMKRB).
-The Irish Sea from Skerries in North Dublin, heading south as far as Arklow, Coounty Wicklow is governed by the East Coast Rowing Council.
+The Irish Sea from Skerries in North Dublin, heading south as far as Arklow, County Wicklow is governed by the East Coast Rowing Council.
 Antrim coast is covered by the Antrim Coast Rowing Association (ACRA), and Wexford is governed by Slaney Rowing Association (SRA).

 Throughout the summer season the different associations of coastal rowing in Ireland hold championships using either the traditional boats of the area or the Celtic Yawl.
 The season generally ends with the annual All-Ireland Coastal Rowing Championships, These All-Irelands involve in excess of 400 crews across a range of disciplines and is one of the biggest coastal rowing regattas in the British Isles.
 The Celtic Yawl was first introduced in 2002 by the Irish Coastal Rowing Federation as a means of bridging the gap between the various classes of coastal rowing boats in Ireland, it was designed by Rob Jacob and originally built by Roddy O Connor of Customworks in Cork.
 John Keohane of Elite Coastal Rowing is now the sole builder.
 The concept successfully achieved its aim by levelling the playing field for all, irrespective of the qualities of their traditional boat. examples of the classes of coastal boats in Ireland are: East Coast Skiffs, the Cork yawls, the Kerry four oars, Wexford/Slaney cots, Antrim gigs and Donegal skiffs.

 In addition to fixed seat coastal rowing, sliding seat coastal rowing (called offshore in Ireland to distinguish) also takes place and is a fast growing rowing discipline in Ireland.
 Rowing Ireland created an Offshore Division in 2017 and since then over 200 offshore boats have been purchased.
 The highlight of the offshore rowing year is the Irish Offshore Rowing Championships.
 Irish crews generally participate in large numbers at the club based World Coastal Rowing Championships.
 Monika Dukarska (Killorglin Rowing Club) won the CW1x World Championship in 2009 and 2016 while John Keohane (Kilmacsimon Rowing Club) won the CM1x in 2010.
 Ireland has also started to send national teams to the World Rowing Beach Sprint Finals.